cchitsiang/awesome-stars/topics.md

 - [fixie/fixie](https://github.com/fixie/fixie) - Ergonomic Testing for .NET
 - [dotnet/orleans](https://github.com/dotnet/orleans) - Cloud Native application framework for .NET
 - [fluentribbon/Fluent.Ribbon](https://github.com/fluentribbon/Fluent.Ribbon) - WPF Ribbon control like in Office
+- [EasyNetQ/EasyNetQ](https://github.com/EasyNetQ/EasyNetQ) - An easy to use .NET API for RabbitMQ
 - [WildGums/Orchestra](https://github.com/WildGums/Orchestra) - Orchestra is a composable shell and WPF framework built on top of Catel
 - [reactiveui/refit](https://github.com/reactiveui/refit) - The automatic type-safe REST library for .NET Core, Xamarin and .NET.
 Heavily inspired by Square's Retrofit library, Refit turns your REST API into a live interface.
 - [reactiveui/Akavache](https://github.com/reactiveui/Akavache) - An asynchronous, persistent key-value store created for writing desktop and mobile applications, based on SQLite3.
 Akavache is great for both storing important data as well as cached local data that e